We love spending a few hours rock painting and since we discovered rock painting pens the whole thing has become sooo much more satisfying.

 Step #3 – Chose a colour for your caravan and paint the body colour.

-Step #4 – Draw an outline around the caravan and add details (we use Posca Pens).
+Step #4 – Using the Posca Pens draw an outline around the caravan and add various details.

 Step #5 – Photo.
 Post.
 Rehide.